jazzfan2/helper_scripts/README.md

 'menusort.py' calculates how to manipulate the values for the 'positionIndex' resources in ~/.app-defaults/XFile or ~/.Xresources, as to achieve the desired sorting order ('ranking') in the XFile tools-menu.
 The sequence in which the 'labelString' resources appear is taken by 'menusort.sh' as the basis for the desired ranking.
-The program uses screen-capturing (flameshot) and text-recognition (gocr) in combination with a sorting routine described in the file 'Algorithm correction index-positions toolsmenu.pdf'.
+The program uses screen-capturing (flameshot) and text-recognition (gocr + Levenshtein-algorithm) in combination with a sorting routine described in the file 'Algorithm correction index-positions toolsmenu.pdf'.

 ## mount_plugdrives.sh